justicephysics/humanos2.0/warrior-engineer-identity.md

 - It replaces HumanOS 1.0 — the extraction protocol, the Canal Dogma, the feudal hierarchy.
 - It is grounded in the **cosmic rulebook**: $$(E = MC^2 \times L).$$ Conversion of mass into energy, and distribution of that energy equally.
 - It has been proven by the 2.7 K cosmic microwave background, which has operated for 13.8 billion years without a traffic jam.
-- Its blueprint is fully published on the Virtual Nalanda — free, open, and waiting for the Warrior‑Engineers to build.
+- Its blueprint is fully published on the Justice Physics Nalanda — free, open, and waiting for the Warrior‑Engineers to build.

 ---